NOTICE OF PUBLIC MEETING

 A. Call to Order and Determination of Quorum

-E. Public Comments: Members of the public who wish to address the Commission may speak on matters related to the Historic Resources Commission.
-Comments are limited to three minutes per person.
+D. Public Comments: Members of the public who wish to address the Commission may approach the podium at this time to speak on matters relevant to or within the authority of the Historic Resources Commission.
+Comments are limited to three minutes per person topic.
 If your item requires extended discussion, please request the chairman to calendar the matter for a future meeting.
-No action may be taken on a matter raised under this item of the agenda until the matter itself has been specifically included on an agenda as an item upon which action may be taken.
+In order for members of the public to participate in the Commission’s consideration of a public hearing item on this agenda, the Commission strongly encourages members of the public to comment on the agenda item when the particular item is being discussed by the Commission.
+No commission discussion or action may be taken on a matter raised under this public comment portion of the agenda until the matter itself has been specifically included on an agenda as an item upon which action may be taken.

-Staff summary: Planning Division staff will provide the HRC and the general public with an update to the status of the 2008 Certified Local Government grant.
+Staff summary: Planning Division staff will provide the HRC and the general public with an update of the 2012 Historic Preservation Fund grant # 32-12-41935(1).

 G. Staff Reports (non-action items)

 NOTE: The Historic Resources Commission is pleased to make reasonable accommodations for members of the public who wish to attend the meeting and need assistance.
-If special arrangements for the meeting are necessary, please notify the Planning Division, in writing at 2621 Northgate Lane, Suite #62, Carson City, Nevada 89706 or call 887-2180 as soon as possible.
+If special arrangements for the meeting are necessary, please notify the Planning Division, in writing at 108 E. Proctor Street, Carson City, Nevada 89701 or call 887-2180 as soon as possible.

 THIS AGENDA HAS BEEN POSTED AT THE FOLLOWING LOCATIONS

 Carson City Library - 900 N. Roop Street

 Community Center, Sierra Room - 851 E. William Street